 Welcome to Academic Advising Services in the College of Education and Human Services!

 The goal of academic advising is to help our undergraduate students create an academic plan towards graduation.
 Through advising, students become familiar with the requirements for general education and completion of their specific degree program.
 We are also available to assist in solving any academic problems students may encounter during their time at Montclair State University.

 More specifically, advisors in the Student Success Center are here to assist students who have declared a major in one of the College of Education and Human Services departments.
 Declared students are not assigned a specific advisor, but can meet with any advisor on a walk-in or appointment basis.
 Students can find more information about advisors on the Student Success Center page.

-Students with undeclared majors are assigned an advisor through the Center for Advising and Student Transitions; however, our advisors are happy to meet with students interested in a major within the College of Education and Human Services to provide them with additional information.
+Students with undeclared majors are assigned an advisor through University College; however, our advisors are happy to meet with students interested in a major within the College of Education and Human Services to provide them with additional information.

-Although upperclassmen are not required to meet with an advisor prior to the start of each semester, it is strongly recommended that you meet with someone prior to every semester to stay on track.
+Although upperclassmen are not required to meet with an advisor prior to the start of each semester, it is strongly recommended that you meet with someone prior to every semester to stay on track and review degree audit.

 Full-time first year/freshmen students at Montclair State University are required to meet with an advisor PRIOR to registering for courses for the spring semester of their freshman year.

 Students with less than 30 credits are also required to meet with an advisor prior to registering for courses for the fall semester of their sophomore year.